ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 ## Part 1 - Install Terraform

-- Launch an EC2 instance using the Amazon Linux 2023 AMI with security group allowing SSH connections.
+- Launch an EC2 instance using the Amazon Linux 2023 AMI with a security group allowing SSH connections.

 - Connect to your instance with SSH.